-The average funeral costs $7,000 to $12,000.
-This includes the cost of viewing and burial, basic service fees, transporting remains to a funeral home.
-The average cost with cremation is $6,000 to $7,000.
+According to the National Funeral Directors Association, the average funeral costs $7,000 to $12,000.
+This average includes the cost of viewing and burial, basic service fees, and transporting remains to a funeral home.
+The average cost of cremation is $6,000 to $7,000.
 These costs do not include a cemetery monument or marker.

-In the 1980s, a funeral cost $2,000.
+In the 1980s, funerals cost $2,000.
 Today, it can cost up to $9,000 or more if you bury or cremate the body.
 In addition, you might have to pay thousands of dollars for a casket, depending on what type of materials you want.

-These are sample monthly premium rates based on age, gender, coverage amount, Preferred status, and non-tobacco consumers.
+These are sample monthly payment rates based on age, gender, coverage amount, Preferred status, and non-tobacco consumers.

-The final expense insurance comes in two forms:
+This type of whole life insurance policy comes in two forms:

 Simplified Issue Life Insurance

-You can get simplified life insurance if you are at moderate risk.
-You have to answer a detailed questionnaire, but there is no medical exam.
-However, you will still pay more than with term life insurance coverage.
+You can get this type of life insurance at moderate risk.
+Applicants have to answer a detailed questionnaire, but there is no medical exam.
+However, you will still pay more than with a term policy.

-Simplified issue life insurance means that you can skip the medical exam.
+A simplified issue insurance policy means that you can skip the medical examination.
 It’s called a “no exam policy.”
 You still have to fill out the health questionnaire, though.
-In addition, you have to answer questions about smoking habits and serious illnesses.
-There also may be a phone interview with the insurance company’s medical underwriting department.
+In addition, you have to answer medical questions about smoking habits and serious illnesses.
+There may also be a phone interview with the insurance providers’ medical underwriting department.

-If you are over a certain age, have medical problems, or cannot fill out the application yourself, you might not be eligible for simplified issue life insurance.
+If the insured is over a certain age, has medical problems, or cannot fill out the application yourself, they might not be eligible for simplified issue life insurance.

 Guaranteed Issue Life Insurance

 Being approved for coverage is near certain with a guaranteed issue policy.
-With this type of plan, you can expect to pay higher rates and lower maximum coverage amounts than simplified issue plans.
+You can expect to pay higher rates and lower maximum coverage amounts than simplified issue plans with this type of plan.

-Guaranteed issue life insurance coverage means that you do not have to answer questions about your health or take a test.
-Instead, you fill out the application and pay the premium.
-The company will give you coverage, as long as you can pay it.
+Guaranteed coverage means that you do not have to answer extensive questions about your health or physical.
+Instead, you fill out the application, answer a few health questions, and pay the premium to the insurance provider.
+The life and annuity insurance company will give you coverage as long as you pay it.

-If an applicant can’t answer questions on the application due to advanced dementia or Alzheimer’s, they would not qualify for guaranteed issue life insurance.
+If an applicant didn’t answer the few health-related questions on the application due to advanced dementia or Alzheimer’s, they would not qualify for guaranteed issue insurance.

 Burial Insurance Pros and Cons

-- Can be expensive, but not as expensive as paying out of pocket.
+- It can be expensive, but not as expensive as paying out of pocket.

 A Cheaper Alternative